 Serving in the Court System in your county or state

-Become involved in politics and improve conditions for the public
+Become involved in politics the public service

 Lead a Veterans or community group

 Become a Boy Scout or Girl Scout Leader

 Help another Veteran.

 You can still serve the United States in the: